coderoad/coderoad-vscode/docs/docs/create-a-practice-tutorial.md

 - In the `coderoad` folder, run `npm run programmatic-test` from the terminal

 It will fail since `index.html` doesn't exist.

 - Create an `index.html` file in the main repo folder and run the test again

 It should pass this time.
 So when a user creates the `index.html` file, this test will run, and the lesson will pass.

 ### Commit your first test

 - Go back to the main repo folder and add the test file to be committed with `git add coderoad/.`
-- Commit it with `git commit -m "L1S1Q"`
+- Commit it with `git commit -m "1.1"`

-That stands for "Lesson 1 Step 1 Question".
-You can put an additional note after it, but it has to start with those letters so CodeRoad knows that this is the test for the L1S1 step.
+That stands for "Lesson 1 Step 1 Setup & Tests".
+You can put an additional note after it, but it has to start with those letters so CodeRoad knows that this is the test for the 1.1 step.

 - After that, add the index file with `git add index.html`
-- Commit the file with `git commit -m "L1S1A"`
+- Commit the file with `git commit -m "1.1S"`

-That stands for "Lesson 1 Step 1 Answer", and it's the solution to the test.
+That stands for "Lesson 1 Step 1 Solution", and it's the solution to the test.

 - Take a quick look at the commit history with `git log`.
-You can see the messages there, they align with the titles you put in the markdown and there's one commit for the test (`L1S1Q`) and an optional commit for the solution (`L1S1A`)
+You can see the messages there, they align with the titles you put in the markdown and there's one commit for the test (`1.1`) and an optional commit for the solution (`1.1S`)
 - Push your changes to github with `git push origin v0.1.0`

 ### Create the YAML file

 - Go back your your master branch with `git checkout master` You can think of these two branches like separate repositories, the branches will never merge and the files will always be different, even if some look the same.
 - Create a new file named `coderoad.yaml` and add this to it:

 ```yml